Preparing for the Season of SAD

 What Causes SAD?

 While it is not crystal clear what causes SAD, researchers believe that the reduced sunlight results in a reduction of serotonin in the brain.
-Serotonin is a neurotransmitter that is believed to regulate many factors of well-being including mood, social behavior, appetite, sleep, memory, and digestion.
-Darker days also affect the body’s production of melatonin, which is a hormone that helps to regulate sleep.
+Serotonin is a neurotransmitter believed to regulate many well-being factors, including mood, social behavior, appetite, sleep, memory, and digestion.
+Darker days also affect the body’s production of melatonin, a hormone that helps regulate sleep.
 More melatonin is released in darkness than in light, which may explain the feeling of fatigue or sluggishness that hits some people during the darker seasons.

-Watch the YouTube video from Mayo Clinic on the topic of Seasonal Affective Disorder.
+Watch the YouTube video from the Mayo Clinic on Seasonal Affective Disorder.

 Ways to Fight the SADness

 Even though Sacramento is not one of the areas that experience a drastic change in seasons, many Northern Californians still live with SAD symptoms, so let’s look at some ways to fight back against the Fall/Winter blahs.

 There are several light therapy lamps, or light boxes, available online.
 They emit up to 10,000 lux of light, the intention of which is to mimic bright sunlight.
 Turning on a light box each morning for 10 to 20 minutes may help reset your circadian rhythm, positively affecting your mood and energy levels.

 When sunlight diminishes, so do our stores of Vitamin D. A deficiency of Vitamin D can mimic symptoms similar to SAD – depression, fatigue, and irritability, to name a few.
 Talk to your doctor about checking your Vitamin D levels by a blood test.
 Several good D3 supplements are available, and your physician can recommend the number of international units you should take.

 Other supplements that may help winter SAD symptoms include Magnesium and B12.